rimendoz86/CSE4050-FinalGithubRepo/README.md

 ## A description of your game.
 Yippi Ki Yay: A Die Hard Story
 A first person shooter losely based on the hit film Die Hard.
-The hero Broos Willies must advance between different floor of a building to complete the mission while dodging bullets, avoiding detection, and save the hipster hostages.
+The hero Broos Willies must advance between different floors of a building to complete the mission while dodging bullets, avoiding detection, and saving the hipster hostages.

 ## The group members and their contributions.